-Why Our Lamps Cost More
+Why Our Stained Glass Lamps Cost More

-Recently, we came across several Tiffany-style lamps being sold online for prices ranging from €80 to €200.
+Recently, we came across several Tiffany-style lamps being sold online for prices as low as €80.

 We’ll be honest, we were genuinely amazed!